-A recruiter does more than just find people for jobs.
-They also help people prepare for interviews, assist with resumes, cover letters, manage salary negotiation, advise clients on employment issues, stay up to date with labour laws, as well as share market and industry knowledge.
+A recruiter does more than find suitable candidates for jobs.
+They also help people throughout their job search to prepare for interviews, assist with resumes and cover letters, interview candidates, manage salary negotiations, advise clients on employment issues, stay up to date with labour laws, as well as share market and industry knowledge.

-Who does a recruiter work for, and how does a recruiter get paid?
+Who does a recruitment agency work for, and how are they paid?

 Process a recruiter follows

-Though each recruiter and staffing agency will operate slightly differently, generally they all follow a very similar process.
+Though each recruitment agency will operate slightly differently, generally they all follow a very similar process.

 1. Open position

-The first step of this process occurs when a client calls with an open position that they need help filling.
-Recruiters will then get all the details they need to start working on the role.
-This involves more than just getting a job description.
-They will do a deep dive and probe for things like salary range, interview questions, any benefits to working in the role/for the company, vacation compensation, reason the role is open, management styles, soft and hard skills needed, start date, and even advancement opportunities.
+The first step of this process occurs when a client calls with a job opening that they need help filling.
+The recruiters’ work will then involve getting all the details they need to start preparing the perfect job ad.
+This involves more than just slapping together a job description for the client’s open positions.

 2. Posting a job